-The Electric Division's largest cost in providing electric service to its customers in FY 2011 was the wholesale cost of power.
-The Electric Division purchased power from the PJM Interconnection marketplace through its Energy Manager, PACE.
-From FY 2010 to FY 2011, the net cost of nongenerated power decreased from \$66.8 million to \$62.7 million.
+The Electric Division's largest cost in providing electric service to its customers in FY 2012 was the wholesale cost of power.
+The Electric Division purchased power from the PJM Interconnection marketplace through its Energy Manager, TEA.
 The cost of non-generated power includes energy and demand costs, power supply management expense, PJM charges and credits, generation fuels cost, and capacity charges and credits.
-Reduced demand and energy costs were the main driver behind the reduction in net cost of non-generated power.

-The significance of power supply cost to the Electric Division is illustrated in Table III-3.
-The top portion of the table shows net operating revenue as the difference between total revenues generated by the rates and the cost of power supply.2 The ratios of power supply cost to sales revenues were calculated for FY 2009 through FY 2011.
-As illustrated, the Electric Division's power supply cost as a percentage of rate revenue decreased from approximately 74.1 percent in FY 2010 to 70.0 percent in FY 2011.
+The significance of power supply cost to the Electric Division is illustrated in Table IV-3.
+The top portion of the Table shows net operating revenue as the difference between total revenues generated by the rates and the cost of power supply.2 The ratios of power supply cost to sales revenues were calculated for FY 2010 through FY 2012.
+As illustrated, the Electric Division's power supply cost as a percentage of rate revenue decreased from approximately 70.0 percent in FY 2011 to 64.1 percent in FY 2012.